svn2github/ixo-usb-jtag/usb_jtag/trunk/readme.txt

 A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program as file "COPYING"; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301  USA
+You should have received a copy of the GNU General Public License along with this program as file "copying.txt"; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA 02110-1301  USA

 -----------------------------------------------------------------------------